xizhonghua/GreenDC-Summary/Gandhi09_Optimal-Power-Allocation-in-Server-Farms.md

 ### Model
 1. Job arrival satisfy Poisson distribution.
+2. Servers are constrainted by peak power budget.
+The CPU frequecy, voltage of each machine can be tuned in order under the constraints with objective to minmize mean resonse time.

 ### Strongness
 1. They captured the power-to-frequency relationship under DFS and DFVS by experiments on CPU bound LINPACK workload.